 And I guess parenting is like that.
 Being a mom is like that.

 There will always be a tension between all that I desire to do and the reality of what I actually can do.

 I will never think of my babies enough, pray for them enough, nurture them enough, train and teach and coach them enough, listen to them enough, spend time with them enough.

-But this I know – I will always love them enough.
+But this I know: I will always love them enough.
 My love will be as deep and as wide as is humanly possible from a dedicated—yet imperfect—parent.
-And where I fall short there will be others there to fill in the gaps: their daddy, extended family, dear friends, even God himself.
+And where I fall short there will be others there to fill in the gaps: their dad, extended family, dear friends, even God himself.

 And that is what gives me comfort when I have those “I will never be enough” thoughts.